DatNguyen124/tinyml_mosquito/README.md

 # Mosquito Classification Using TinyML

-This repository contains the source code and resources for the **Mosquito Classification Project** using **TinyML** techniques.
+This repository contains the source code and resources for the **Mosquito Classification Project** utilizing **TinyML** techniques.
 The project focuses on classifying mosquito species based on wingbeat sound patterns with lightweight models suitable for deployment on resource-constrained devices such as microcontrollers.

 ---

 ## Overview

 ### Project Objective
-To classify mosquito species into four classes—**Aedes**, **Anopheles**, **Culex**, and **Noise**—using wingbeat sounds, leveraging **1D-CNN models** optimized for TinyML and real-time applications.
+To classify mosquito species into four categories—**Aedes**, **Anopheles**, **Culex**, and **Noise**—using wingbeat sounds, leveraging **1D-CNN models** optimized for TinyML and real-time applications.

 ### Key Features
 - **Lightweight 1D-CNN Model:** Designed for edge deployment.